Sure, sometimes they are significant—such as a promotion, a raise, or even a vacation (a real one that doesn’t involve endlessly checking email).

 And corporate America is starting to listen and consider the best ways to incorporate family members into the work schedule.

-Bringing your dog to work improves work-life balance, improves social skills and boosts creativity.
+Bringing your dog to work improves work-life balance, develops social skills, and boosts creativity.

 So what should you consider before adopting an office pets policy?